Is your business ready to go global?

 The rise of e-commerce, driven by the pandemic, has become a key driver of small business and the logistics sector.

-The United States Department of Commerce International Trade Administration forecasts that Africa will surpass half a billion e-commerce users by 2025, with some predicting the continent’s e-commerce market will be worth $46 billion by then.
+The United States Department of Commerce International Trade Administration forecasts that Africa will surpass half a billion e-commerce users by 2025.
+Some predict the continent’s e-commerce market will be worth $46 billion by then.

-With e-commerce as one of the greatest frontiers of opportunity in African trade, it’s crucial for e-commerce companies to start adopting reverse logistics to ensure they’re leaving a positive impact on the environment.
+With e-commerce as one of the greatest frontiers of opportunity in African trade, it’s crucial for e-commerce companies to start adopting reverse logistics to create a more positive impact on the environment.

 1. Waste management

-Waste management is a significant part of the reverse-logistics industry.
-This can take the form of food banking, where excess food not sold (by retailers, hotels and restaurants) is returned to the value chain for redistribution to the needy.
-The food waste can also be collected for reprocessing into biomass energy.
+Waste management is a significant part of the reverse logistics industry.
+This can take the form of food banking, where excess food not sold is returned to the value chain for redistribution to the needy.
+Food waste can also be collected for reprocessing into biomass energy.

-At FedEx, we have found opportunities to minimize food and packaging waste through our collaboration with Liviri, which ensures shipped food remains fresh, and that packaging can be easily reused and recycled.
+At FedEx, we identified opportunities to minimize food and packaging waste through a collaboration with Liviri.
+This ensures shipped food remains fresh, and packaging can be easily reused and recycled.

 2. Product cascading

-Another reverse-logistics application is in product cascading.
+Another e-commerce reverse logistics application is in product cascading.
 This is where materials, components and peripherals associated with a product are kept in circulation for as long as possible.
 They are repaired and exchanged, and new designs are created that still work with existing designs.

 3. Refurbishment